-We employ a team of exceptional individuals with a varied background.
+We employee a team of exceptional individuals with a varied background.
 The Bank’s HR policy emphasises job satisfaction, a positive work environment and effective job development.

 A wider view on equality

-We consider equality, human rights and the diversity of the human spectrum at various levels of our operation, including in the hiring process, in ensuring equal job opportunities, collaborations and in deciding who represents the Bank.
+We invited the national queer organisation Samtökin ‘78 to give a talk on appropriate terminology and positive communication patterns that foster inclusion.
+We are mindful of equality, human rights and the diversity of the human spectrum at various levels of our operation, including in the hiring process, in ensuring equal job opportunities, collaborations and in deciding who represents the Bank.

 Equality in strategy development and wage decisions

 We have a clear equality policy.
 Emphasis is placed on ensuring equal job opportunities and that no jobs are earmarked by gender.
-It is important to ensure equal pay for equally valuable work.
-Our aim is to achieve a 40/60 gender ratio in all levels of management.
+We place great importance on ensuring equal pay for equally valuable work.
+We adopted a new equality policy in early 2022 and it now guides our work.

 Equal pay certification

 Equal pay certification entered formally into effect in March 2019.
 We monitor these developments closely and information about any pay gap is reported to the Executive Board monthly.
 Prior to gaining legally required equal pay certification, the Bank had twice been awarded the golden seal of PwC's Equal Pay Audit, initially in 2015, first of the domestic banks.
-Regression analysis of December 2021 wages reveals a 1.4% gender-based wage difference.
-Efforts to close the wage gap are on-going and our aim is to reduce it to zero.
-Each and every wage decision is taken with regard to its impact on the wage gap.
+Regression analysis of December 2022 wages reveals a 1.2% gender-based wage difference, favouring men.
+Efforts to reduce and close the wage gap are on-going and we continue to improve our equal pay system with the aim of closing the wage gap and ensuring quality wage decisions.